 With its perpetually burning eternal flame, John F. Kennedy’s gravesite, is one of the most notable graves at Arlington National Cemetery.
-But the Kennedy Memorial at Arlington National Cemetery honors more than the late president.
-Don’t miss the opportunity to pay your respects to JFK’s brothers, his wife Jackie, and his two infant children when you visit the Kennedy Family Graves at Arlington.
+But the Kennedys have laid several loved ones to rest in the Kennedy Family Plot at Arlington National Cemetery in addition to JFK.

 Just two weeks before his assassination, President Kennedy visited Arlington National Cemetery on Veterans Day.
 As a Navy veteran and the only president to date to earn a Purple Heart, JFK regularly sought opportunities to honor others serving in the military.